ojasvanema/Sparse-Diffusion-Learning-Latent-Distribution-in-High-Energy-Physics/README.md

-# 📦 Quark-Gluon Jet Modeling with VAE & Latent Diffusion
+# Sparse Diffusion Learning Latent Distribution in High Energy Physics

 This repository implements modeling of sparse high-energy physics jet data (such as ECAL/HCAL/Tracks) using:
 - **Weighted Variational Autoencoder (VAE)** with custom loss